bluz71/platters/README.md

 * Unix based tooling, development and hosting.
 * Active communities, both locally and abroad.
 * Future employment possibilities.
-* Gateway to interesting new technologies such as Elixir and Phoenix.
+* Gateway to interesting new technologies.